donutrj/verdigris2/content/Characters/Talents/Talents Master List.md

 You know how to get the most out of your animals.
 As long as you’re using a whip, when an animal you control is running, it gains the bonuses as though it has the Flee Talent.
 ## Criminal
-Max: 1
+Max: 3

 You are an active criminal, certainly wanted by some authority or other.
-When in populated areas you can spend your downtime committing small crimes for income. #edit  Should add a ringleader talent to follow up too.
+When in populated areas you can spend your downtime committing small crimes for income.
+Roll d6 equal to your level in this talent and gain that much silver.
 ## Deadeye Shot
 Max: 1